-One of our mentors, Jon Young says that “you can only mentor others in nature to the level that you are connected with nature”.
-Training adults has always been a key foundation of Earthroots’ mission.
+One of our mentors, Jon Young says that you can only mentor others in nature to the level that you are connected with nature.
+Training adults have always been a key foundation of Earthroots’ mission.
 This year, in addition to training our own instructors, Earthroots hosted a three-day training for educators who lead programs for other schools and organizations in Orange and San Diego Counties.
 This training supported 19 educators representing seven different organizations.
 A big Thank You to the instructors who came out to teach at this impactful training: Captain Alex Carney, Cristin Geestman, Jodi Levine-Wright, Verna Sundquist and Mindy Uranga.

-Thanks to a second year grant from the Mara Breech Foundation, instructors were able to participate in deep nature connection trainings to enhance our breadth of offerings to the community.
+Thanks to a second-year grant from the Mara Breech Foundation, instructors were able to participate in deep nature connection trainings to enhance our breadth of offerings to the community.
 In the last few months, three Earthroots instructors have attended 17 days of workshops and trainings in the Art of Mentoring with the 8 Shields Institute, and a Bird Language course, also with the 8 Shields Institute.
 Additional trainings are to come!

 Natural Building Workshop

 Earthen structures are fire resistant, have thermal mass, are non-toxic and are fun to build!
-Teo Briseño, a seasoned, organic builder from San Diego is working with Earthroots to create a lasting earthen sitting bench at Big Oak Canyon.
+Teo Briseno, a seasoned, organic builder from San Diego is working with Earthroots to create a lasting earthen sitting bench at Big Oak Canyon.
 During our first two-day workshop, participants experienced the beauty and function of working with stone, clay, sand and straw.
 After learning the applications, materials and process for working with these abundant resources, the group made adobe bricks and cob, creating the base of our new earthen bench.
 Each participant spent 12 hours learning about natural building techniques during the two-day workshop.